primev/mev-commit/contracts/contracts/avs/README.md

 LST restakers are also able to register with our avs by:

-1. Delegating to to an Operator who's registered with the mev-commit AVS.
+1. Delegating to an Operator who's registered with the mev-commit AVS.
-2. Calling `registerLSTRestaker` with a chosen validator pubkey, taking on the reward or freeze risk of the chosen validator.
+2. Calling `registerLSTRestaker` with a chosen validator pubkey, taking on the freeze risk of the chosen validator.

 ```solidity
 function registerLSTRestaker(bytes calldata chosenValidator) onlyProperlyDelegatedLSTRestaker();
 ```

+LST restakers who register in this way will receive rewards when their chosen validator correctly follows the protocol and creates additional revenue.

 Deregistration requires calling `requestLSTRestakerDeregistration`, waiting a configurable amount of blocks, then calling `deregisterLSTRestaker`.
 These functions are callable by the LST restaker or delegated operator.